cagov/news/readme.md

+## This site is no longer used

+All blog posts have been moved to https://digital.ca.gov/blog

+All pages on this news.alpha.ca.gov site have been made into redirects pointing to the digital.ca.gov posts or list page.

+This site will remain up on github pages to serve the redirect urls

 # Alpha.CA.gov communications

 static site built on <a href="https://11ty.dev">11ty</a>, served on gh pages, using <A href="https://github.com/marketplace/actions/eleventy-action">the Eleventy Action</a> GitHub Action to rebuild on update